-YouTube channel fullychargedshow has put up a video giving the first close look at the Arrival van.
-The video features an early prototype of the electric van built for UPS.
-Robert Llewellyn, the popular host, is impressed with the easy ingress and egress, excellent visibility and the spaciousness of the cabin.
-UPS has ordered 10,000 vehicles from Arrival, and its order will be fulfilled over 2020-2024.
+In July YouTube channel fullychargedshow put up a video giving the first close look at the Arrival Van.
+The video featured an early prototype of the electric van built for UPS.
+Robert Llewellyn, the popular host, was impressed with the easy ingress and egress, excellent visibility and the spaciousness of the cabin.
+UPS has ordered 10,000 vehicles from Arrival, and its order will be fulfilled by end of 2024.
 It also has an undisclosed amount of investment in the UK-based start-up.

-The Arrival van is 2.7 metres tall, built for walking in and out, and basically optimised in every innovative way possible for delivery operations.
-Arrival’s Chief of Product Patrick Bion says that the company will soon move to cargo vans of different heights and lengths, and then passenger vans.
-Sharing his impression of the progress of EVs in the commercial space, he says that a few years ago companies used to buy EVs to show their commitment to eco-friendliness but now they understand the considerable benefits EVs provide and that’s become the new selling point.
+The old Arrival Van is 2.7 metres tall, built for walking in and out, and basically optimised in every innovative way possible for delivery operations.
+The company’s Chief of Product Patrick Bion said that the company will soon move to cargo vans of different heights and lengths, and then passenger vans.
+Sharing his impression of the progress of EVs in the commercial space, he said that a few years ago companies used to buy EVs to show their commitment to eco-friendliness but now they understand the considerable benefits EVs provide and that’s become the new selling point.

-English electric van maker Arrival has moved into a new plant in Bicester, Oxfordshire in the UK, according to a report on PESMedia.com.
+In March, according to a report on PESMedia.com, Arrival moved into a new plant in Bicester, Oxfordshire in the UK.
 The facility has a floor space of 120,000+ square feet and will manufacture vehicles for the European market.
-Interestingly Arrival has not purchased the facility, but is operating on a lease.
+Interestingly Arrival has not purchased the facility and is operating on a lease.
 Production is to start at the facility in 2021.

-Arrival is based out of London and has offices in the UK, Germany, USA, Netherlands, Russia and Israel.
+Arrival plans to build ‘micro-factories’ near Los Angeles and New York that will deliver purpose-built vehicles suiting the needs of the local market, including the 10,000 UPS delivery vans.
+The company is based out of London and has offices in the UK, Germany, USA, Netherlands, Russia and Israel.

-Arrival, a technology company based in London, could be opening shop in India to sell its commercial electric van as part of its larger ambition to make electric vehicles mainstream.
-Arrival recently secured a €100M investment from Hyundai Motor Company and Kia Motors Corporation.
+Arrival could be opening shop in India to sell its commercial electric van as part of its larger ambition to make electric vehicles mainstream.
+In January, the startup company secured a €100M investment from Hyundai Motor Company and Kia Motors Corporation.

-Though there are no firm plans today, India could offer great potential for companies like Arrival to come in and take on the market early on.
-ElectricVehicleWeb reached out to Arrival regarding their plans for India and we were told that they have a flexible mode of manufacturing to easily enter a new market and they would consider entering the country in the long-term:
+Though there are no firm plans at the moment, India could offer great potential for companies like Arrival to come in and take the market early on.
+ElectricVehicleWeb.in reached out to Arrival regarding their plans for India and we were told that they have a flexible mode of manufacturing to easily enter a new market and they would consider entering the country in the long-term: